Polistinae of south-eastern Australia

 It is important to remember that published location data is an imperfect measure of a species’ range.
 Such collection data simply tells you where a species has been found, at some time in the past.
 Not all areas of the country are sampled evenly.
 Far from it!
 And species distributions can change with time.

-With this in mind, I’ve taken a conservative approach in compiling a list of candidate southern species.
-Based on Richards (NSW) large scale revision, I’ve included all species collected from anywhere south of the NSW-QLD border in eastern Australia.
-Included are any species with a listing in NSW, Victoria, SA and Tasmania.
+In compiling a list of candidate southern species, I’ve included all species collected from anywhere south of the NSW-QLD border in eastern Australia (based on Richards’ 1978 large scale revision).
+Included are all species with a listing in NSW, Victoria, or SA.
 I excluded those known only from QLD, NT, WA.
+There is no convincing evidence of any native Australian Polistinae in Tasmania (Richards, 1978).

-It is quite likely that this list will be incomplete for northern NSW.
+This list may therefore be incomplete for northern NSW.
 Species well-known around highly populated regions in south-eastern QLD often go undetected in nature reserves and rural areas just south of the border.
+And with climate change, southern shifts in distribution are likely.

 So I advise caution when using the above notes and matrices to identify paper wasp sightings north of, say, Port Macquarie.
 If a good match cannot be found in the matrix, it may well be an unlisted ‘QLD’ species.

 From Port Macquarie, south, the list should hold up quite well.
-Indeed, a more recent review of Ropalidia distribution records for temperate Australia (Sait & Kojima, 2005) found that R. plebeiana is the only Ropalidia found south of latitude -30ºS.
+Indeed, a more recent review of Ropalidia distribution records for temperate Australia (Saito & Kojima, 2005a) found that R. plebeiana is the only Ropalidia found south of latitude -30ºS.

 Bits & pieces